nwneisen/mke-docs/content/docs/operations/gpu.md

 deviceQuery, CUDA Driver = CUDART, CUDA Driver Version = 10.2, CUDA Runtime Version = 10.2, NumDevs = 1
 Result = PASS
 ```

+## Upgrading

+If you are upgrading from an MKE3 cluster with GPU enabled, the [prerequisites](/docs/operations/gpu/#prerequisites)
+must be done before starting the upgrade process.
+Otherwise, the upgrade will
+see that the GPU is enabled in the MKE3 configuration and will transfer that
+configuration to MKE4.